Covid 19 coronavirus: Jacinda Ardern says new Covid community cases could be quarantined

 A weekly monitoring report to Cabinet said there was sufficient testing capacity but "the average speed of the process needs to improve".

-And while a drop in daily cases and few people in hospital pointed to a lack of community transmission, issues remained about the quality of data "regarding source of transmission and the lack of regular contact-tracing metrics".
+And while a drop in daily cases and few people in hospital pointed to a lack of community transmission, issues remained about the quality of data "regarding source of transmission" and the lack of regular contact-tracing metrics.

 The weekly report also included a stocktake of PPE supplies for April 20, the day of Ardern's D-Day announcement.